Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.44 React Dependencies and Styling the Keeper App/README.md

 ## Preparing the Project for Styling

 To create these effects, pre-built components will be used by adding dependencies.
 It is recommended to use the provided starting project or download a fresh copy if working locally, as there are changes in `styles.css` and a className added to the form in `CreateArea`.
 Without these, the UI may look different from the intended design.
 Fork the starting project to ensure consistency.

+## Adding Material-UI Dependencies

+The first dependency to add is Material-UI.
+Click on the Add Dependency button and search for Material-UI.
+Both the core component and the icons component are needed: `@material-ui/core` and `@material-ui/icons`.
+If working locally, these can be installed using npm as shown in the documentation.

+Material-UI provides React components that are pre-built, allowing for customization of functionality and appearance.
+This enables faster app creation using Google's Material Design concept.